mlmartin44/CMPS-480---Academic-Support-Hub/README.md

 2. Commit & push your changes to your branch
 3. Open a Pull Request → merge into `dev`
 4. Instructor-ready releases → merge `dev` into `main`

+## Outcome
+1. A full functioning tool for students that executes all of the above.